-Intake manifold gasket symptoms
+Intake manifold gasket symptoms — causes and fixes

 Your engine’s intake manifold performs many duties and is essential to the vehicle.
 The gasket seals between the intake manifold and the cylinder head are infamous for failing, even though the intake manifold itself is usually relatively durable.